 Rashid Ali describes growing up in a very poor household where his father struggled to support the family.
-Even though he was a good student, Mr. Ali decided to drop out of school and help his father.
+Even though he was a good student, Mr. Ali decided to drop out of school and help his father, sacrificing his own chance at an education so that his younger siblings could stay in school.

 When Rosa León Martínez first came to FINCA, she and her young children were struggling to get by.
 Rosa owned a small ceramic business, but, without the necessary capital, was unable to make a profit and get ahead.